sagar-sahoo/sagar-sahoo.github.io/index.md

 Data Enthusiast with a demonstrated history of working in Data Science, Analytics, Business Intelligence and Project Management across multiple Business Domains - Retail, Digital Media, Capital Markets and Human Resources.

-Currently, at the University of Cincinnati, I am engaged in learning and applying Advanced Machine Learning Algorithms and the advancements being made in this field to better utilize the potential that data holds.

-I am looking for Full-Time roles in Data Science & Analytics, Business Intelligence starting in August 2020.
-I am currently on F1 Visa and authorized to work in OPT without sponsorship till May 2023.

 ### Professional Experience